Understand Azure spending limit and how to remove it

 - Sign in to the Account Center.

-- If the subscription is disabled due to the spending limit being reached, click this notification: "Subscription reached the Spending Limit and has been disabled to prevent charges."
+- Select a subscription.
+If the subscription is disabled due to the spending limit being reached, click this notification: "Subscription reached the Spending Limit and has been disabled to prevent charges."
 Otherwise, click Remove spending limit in the SUBSCRIPTION STATUS area.

 - Select an option that is appropriate for you.